moquist/r-incantations/README.md

 Rudis](http://www.amazon.com/Data-Driven-Security-Analysis-Visualization-Dashboards/dp/1118793722).
 I recommend the book.

+This is experimentation/learning code -- all you can really do with this project is try out bits of ```src/r_incantations/core.clj``` in a REPL.

 ## Do I need to download stuff from the book to make this code work at all? ##
 Various bits of this code currently assume you have downloaded the code and data files for the book and placed them in this repo's top